Penyrheol

 On the 6th February 1860 William Jenkins of Bridge Farm sold to Richard Williams of Llanvihangel, Pontymoile “a piece of orchard land or pound, situate or lying in the parish of Goytre and adjoining 40 perches (more or less) together with two messuages or dwelling houses in course of construction theron, adjoining other part of the orchard belonging to one William Jenkins.”

-On the 2nd April 1860 Richard Williams took a £100 mortgage to finance the build from Mary Watkins.
+On the 2nd April 1860 Richard Williams took a £100 mortgage from Mary Watkins to finance the build.

 In 1867 Richard Williams sold to Thomas Watkins “the property leading from the canal to Pantygoitre and the cottage and garden of Thomas Lewis on all or most parts and sides, appurtenances granted and conveyed unto the use of Thomas and Margaret Watkins.”

-On the 1871 census Richard was aged 33 and a labourer, born in Mamhilad, his wife is not mentioned but his children are Martha 11, John 9, and Rachel 6.
+On the 1871 census Richard was aged 33, a labourer born in Mamhilad, his wife is not mentioned but his children are Martha 11, John 9, and Rachel 6.

 Richard continued to live at Beech Cottages, he was a roadman.
-In 1891, living with him is his married daughter Martha who had married Edwin Williams a flannel weaver, he was born in Usk and they had a one year old daughter, Elizabeth.
+In 1891, living with him is his married daughter Martha who had married Edwin Williams a flannel weaver, who born in Usk and they had a one year old daughter, Elizabeth.

 At this time the owner was John Williams of Estavarney, Blaenavon, the rateable value was £3 15s, the gross value was £5.

-In 1911 Walter May and his family were living at Beech Cottage number 1, he was aged 34, a house carpenter (journeyman), born in Fulham.
-His wife Rose was 36 and born in Chelsea.
+On the 1911 census Walter May and his family were living at Beech Cottage number 1, he was aged 34, a house carpenter (journeyman), born in Fulham.
+His wife Rose was 36, born in Chelsea.
 They had been married 12 years, and had 5 children, all alive, Olive 10, Rose 9, Ivy 6, Iris 4 and Cyril 1.

 On the 1914 poor rate John Williams is still the owner and William James was the occupier.